locnnil/workshop/docs/explanation/sdks/index.rst

 SDKs
 ====

-These topics cover multiple aspects of using SDKs in |project_markup|:
+These topics cover multiple aspects of using SDKs in |ws_markup|:

 .. toctree::
    :maxdepth: 1